This post may contain affiliate links. For more information, read my disclosure policy.

 How do you cook chicken in the instant pot?

-How long do you cook chicken in the instant pot?
+How long do you cook chicken breasts in the instant pot?

-It really depends on the size of the chicken and if it’s fresh or frozen.
+The length of cook time depends on the size of the chicken breasts and if they start out fresh or frozen.

 - Fresh chicken breasts: set the pressure cooker for 10 minutes and do a quick release.
 If you’re using organic (smaller) or thin sliced breasts, 8 minutes is a better option.